-“The Business Interruption Test Case appeal judgement is of huge significance and provides some SMEs with much needed, long-awaited clarity, and hopefully money in the near term.
+“The Business Interruption Test Case appeal judgement by the FCA is of huge significance and provides some SMEs with much needed, long-awaited clarity, and hopefully money in the near term.
 For the hundreds of thousands of small businesses eligible to receive insurance pay-outs covering losses from the first national lockdown, this may well prove to be a vital lifeline that prevents them from going under as the third lockdown places them under still greater pressure.”

 “Although this ruling is welcome, it is important to note that each policy’s wording will need to be considered against the detailed judgment to work out what it means for each specific case.”